Office & Hours

 download vita (pdf)

-Dr. Cawthon's work investigates issues of equity and access in education from multiple vantage points.
-Dr. Cawthon is a national expert on issues related to standardized assessment and students who are deaf or hard of hearing, particularly in the context of accountability reforms such as No Child Left Behind.
-She is the Associate Director for Research at the National Center for Educational and Employment Outcomes for Deaf Students (see project website at https://www.pepnet.org).
-Dr. Cawthon also explores assessment issues such as the effects of accommodations or item modifications on test scores for students with disabilities and English Language Learners.
+Cawthon investigates issues of equity and access in education from multiple vantage points. (a) Cawthon is a national expert on issues related to standardized assessment and students who are deaf or hard of hearing, particularly in the context of accountability reforms such as No Child Left Behind.
+She is the Associate Director for Research and Evidence Synthesis at pepnet2, a Technical Assistance and Dissemination project that serves individuals who are deaf or hard of hearing (see project website at http://www.pepnet.org). (b) Cawthon explores assessment issues such as the effects of accommodations or item modifications on test scores for students with disabilities and English Language Learners. (c) Cawthon is a part of an interdisciplinary team of researchers and practitioners looking at the potential of drama-based instruction for students from diverse backgrounds.
+This project focuses targeting teacher's pedagogical knowledge through innovtative, kinesthetic, and collaborative teaching strategies.
+See our videos and work in schools at http://www.utexas.edu/finearts/tad/graduate/drama-schools.

 Cawthon, S. (2011).
 Accountability Reform and Students who are Deaf or Hard of Hearing.
 Gallaudet University Press. http://gupress.gallaudet.edu/bookpage/ABRbookpage.html